jan-revay/initPC/README.md

 devel-feature-<name of the feature>
 ```

-Using a different naming scheme will break ./install_dotfiles.sh script.

 ## TODO

 1. Merge and deprecate the InitNewPC repo InitPC repo on org GitHub and initAndroid repo.